jseguillon/kubevirt-capi-easy/Readme.md

 ## Choose your instance type

 Kubevirt installs instance types you can then use to avoid repeating yourself when defining resources for a VM. "o1.xlarge" is recommended for easy test, but you can get a list of existing types via `kubectl get VirtualMachineClusterInstancetype` for more instance types and then describe them to check their settings.
-Please not some of those types requires cpu-manager to be configured on your hosts kubelet (for example any of the "cx" serie)
+Please note that some of these types require cpu-manager to be configured on your hosts kubelet (for example any of the "cx" series)

 ## Prepare image